Reinforcement Learning, Bit by Bit: Information Versus Computation

 Reinforcement learning seems to have followed an opposite maxim: ``computation first, then information.''
-Beginning with heuristic evolution of algorithmic ideas such as temporal-difference learning \cite{Witten1976,Witten1977,sutton1988learning,watkins1989learning} and actor-critic architectures \cite{Witten1977,barto1983neuronlike,sutton1984temporal}, followed by demonstrated promise \cite{tesauro1992practical,tesauro1994td}, over the last decades of the twentieth century, much effort was directed toward computational methods, with little regard to data-efficiency \cite{bertsekas1996neuro,sutton2018reinforcement,bertsekas2019reinforcement}.
-The past decade has experienced a great deal of further innovation, with an emphasis on scaling up computations and environments, leading to reinforcement learning agents that have produced impressive results in simulated environments and attracted enormous interest \cite{mnih2015human,schrittwieser2020mastering}.
-Data efficiency presents an impediment to the transfer of this success to real environments.
-It may be time to shift focus toward {\it information}.
-This could involve careful quantification of what information an agent should learn and the cost of gathering that information.
+Beginning with heuristic evolution of algorithmic ideas such as temporal-difference learning \citep{Witten1976,witten1977,sutton1988learning,watkins1989learning} and actor-critic architectures \citep{witten1977,barto1983neuronlike,sutton1984temporal}, followed by demonstrated promise \citep{tesauro1992practical,tesauro1994td}, over the last decades of the twentieth century, much effort was directed toward computational methods, with little regard to data-efficiency \citep{bertsekas1996neuro,sutton2018reinforcement,bertsekas2019reinforcement}.
+The past decade has experienced a great deal of further innovation, with an emphasis on scaling up computations and environments, leading to reinforcement learning agents that have produced impressive results in simulated environments and attracted enormous interest \citep{mnih2015human,schrittwieser2020mastering}.
+However, data efficiency presents an impediment to the transfer of this success to real environments.
+Unlike communication, {\it information} has not been the focus in these lines of research.
+Questions that are central to data efficiency, such as what information an agent should acquire and the cost of gathering that information, have mostly been ignored.

-\subsection{Preview}
+While much of the focus has been on developing heuristics and scaling up computation, there is a few notable exceptions.
+The work of \citet{hutter2007universal} aims to design a ``universal'' agent, building on ideas such as Solomonoff's universal prior while putting aside any computational consideration.
+It remains unclear, though, how this line of thinking may offer a path towards designing practical, data-efficient agents.
+There is also a body of work that aims to address data efficiency and derive sample complexity bounds in stylized environments including bandits and Markov decision processes \citep{kearns2002near,brafman2003rmax,jaksch2010near,azar2017minimax,jiang2017contextual,jin2020provably}.
+However, methods considered in this line of work are not sufficiently scalable to address real, complex environments.
+The generality of our theoretical framework for thinking about information and data efficiency accommodates reasoning about scalable agent designs.
+This serves our ultimate goal of designing practical, data-efficient agents for real applications.

+\section{Preview}

-In this paper, we develop a framework for studying costs and benefits associated with information.
-As we will explain, this offers a coherent approach that can guide how agents represent knowledge and seek and retain new information.
+In this tutorial, we present a framework for studying costs and benefits associated with information.
+As we will explain, this can guide how agents represent knowledge and how they seek and retain new information.
 In particular, the framework sheds light on the questions of {\it what information to seek}, {\it how to seek that information}, and {\it what information to retain}.